liturgiko/doxa/README.md

 # doxa
 Doxa provides tools for researchers, translators, and publishers of Eastern Orthodox Christian liturgical texts.

-To install / update doxa, use [getdoxa](https://github.com/liturgiko/getdoxa).
+To install doxa, follow the instructions in the releases section to the [right](https://github.com/liturgiko/doxa/releases).

-getdoxa reads the release.json file in this repository.
+Once doxa has been installed, each time it runs, it reads the release.json file in this repository and updates itself with the consent of the user.

-The source code for getdoxa is on [gitlab](https://gitlab.com/ocmc/liturgiko/getdoxa).

 The source code for doxa is also on [gitlab](https://gitlab.com/ocmc/liturgiko/doxa).